SleeplessOne1917/lemmy-art-bot/README.md

 - `USERNAME_OR_EMAIL`: The username or email of the bot
 - `PASSWORD`: The password for the bot's account.
 - `API_KEY`: The API key used for the Stable Diffusion API.
 [Create an API key here if you do not already have one.](https://replicate.com/)
+- `RESET_USER`: Username of user who is allowed to reset art bot.

 When the bot is setup, it can be started by running `npm start`.